Skip to main content

 A single draw call is batchable if the following conditions are met:

-• The Dynamic Batching option is enabled in the Playable Plugin Window.
+• The Dynamic Batching option is enabled in the Playworks Plugin Window.

 • The Mesh used by the draw call is indexed (uses Index Buffer).